 Suggestions on how this Manual can be improved can be forwarded by email to the Executive Officer of the LGIDA at info@designmanual.com.au All submissions made in accordance with these provisions will be considered by the LGIDA Technical Committee, which will provide regular reports to the LGIDA Board and, when considered appropriate, recommend changes to be incorporated into the IDM.

-Engineering queries relating to individual development submissions, status of the review process or further technical direction regarding Infrastructure design should be directed to the following people at the relevant municipalities:
+Engineering queries relating to individual development submissions, status of the review process or further technical direction regarding Infrastructure design should be directed to the appropriate member Council's department.